How to Become a Graphic Designer

 Careers in Graphic Design

-Graphic design is an extremely diverse field, with a number of different career options.
+Graphic design is an extremely diverse field, with a number of different options for graphic design jobs.
 A graduate with a graphic design degree may find themselves working as a freelance graphic designer, or in-house designer employed by a single organization.

 Some of the most common specialties within graphic design include: